Youth Hostels Association (England & Wales): Reform

-Significant modernisation of hostels had occurred during the 1970s, but by the early 1980s it became clear to YHA that it needed to change, as the stresses and strains of running what was a large organisation began to show on what was almost entirely a volunteer-run body.
+Significant modernisation of hostels occurred during the 1970s but by the early 1980s it became clear to YHA that it needed to change, since the stresses and strains of running a large organisation began to show on the almost entirely volunteer-run body.
 Direct management of the hostels was removed from the regional committees and a professional management structure was put in place.
-The regional committees were themselves reformed into four regional councils; North, Central, South and Wales.
+The regional committees were reformed into four regional councils: North, Central, South and Wales.

 With a new management, YHA continued to thrive and by 2000 overnight stays had reached a new peak of over 2,000,000.
-Reflecting changes in the needs of young travellers, much effort was put into meeting a desire for less spartan facilities in hostels, such as smaller rooms, more showers, and the abolition of washrooms.
+Reflecting changes in the needs of young travellers, much effort was put into meeting a desire for less spartan facilities in hostels, such as smaller rooms, more showers and the abolition of washrooms.

 As well as upgrading facilities in existing hostels, other experimental approaches to attracting young travellers were made.
-In 2000, a series of summer-only hostels utilising university student accommodation were opened in locations near airports such as Luton and Leeds.
+In 2000 a series of summer-only hostels utilising student accommodation was opened in locations near airports such as Luton and Leeds.
 The experiment was not repeated in following years.

 A much more successful innovation was the introduction of the RentaHostel scheme.
-Under this scheme, groups could hire whole hostels for their own use and without normal hostel rules applying.
+Under this scheme groups could hire whole hostels for their own use and without normal hostel rules applying.
 Rentahostel was available during the winter months to improve usage of hostels that were otherwise closed or doing very little business.
-The scheme continues to run to the present day but is now known as Exclusive Hire.
+The scheme continues to run but is now known as Exclusive Hire.

-Foot-and-mouth disease crises – 2001
+Foot-and-mouth disease crisis 2001

 The 2001 United Kingdom foot-and-mouth disease crisis hit YHA hard.
 An estimated £5,000,000 of income was lost as a consequence of hostels being closed and a drop in overnight stays from just under 2,000,000 to 1,667,000.
 Some hostels, such as Baldersdale, were totally inaccessible as they were within quarantine zones.
-This left YHA in a serious financial crisis and severe measures needed to be taken.
+This left YHA in a financial crisis and severe measures needed to be taken.
 The board of trustees agreed to sell 10 hostels at the end of 2002, the sites being Aysgarth, Linton (North Yorkshire), Dufton, Elton, Buxton, Copt Oak, Thurlby, Norwich, Windsor and Holmbury St Mary.
-Internal and local pressure saved Dufton and Holmbury St Mary from closure and Thurlby was sold to Lincolnshire County Council who rented it back to YHA to continue as a hostel.
+Internal and local pressure saved Dufton and Holmbury St Mary from closure and Thurlby was sold to Lincolnshire County Council, who rented it back to YHA to continue as a hostel.